Lavender…Beautiful, Wonderful Lavender

 After hours of staring at a blank screen not knowing where to start, I realized an article about lavender requires careful cultivation, such as the plant itself, and the vast history of the plant simply cannot be covered—in just one writing.

-Just as the oil bestows upon our handmade soaps, the material below is just a hint of what lavender has contributed to our worldwide culture.
+Just as the oil bestows upon our soaps, the material below is just a hint of what lavender has contributed to our worldwide culture.
 My hope is that you will continue your quest for learning and discover all that Lavender, and other essential oils, have to offer.

 What is Lavender?